gitlabhq/gitlabhq/doc/user/profile/index.md

 Changing your username can have unintended side effects.

-* Existing web URLs for the user and anything under it (i.e. projects) will redirect to the new URLs
+* Existing web URLs for the user and anything under it (i.e. projects) will redirect to the new URLs.
-* Existing Git remote URLs for projects under the user will no longer work, but Git responses will show an error with the new remote URL
+* Existing Git remote URLs for projects under the user will redirect to the new remote URL.
+Git responses will show a warning with the new remote URL.
-* The original namespace can be claimed again by any group or user, which will destroy any web redirects and Git remote warnings
+* The redirect to the new URL is permanent, that implies the original namespace can't be claimed again by any group or user.

 > It is currently not possible to rename a namespace if it contains a project with container registry tags, because the project cannot be moved.